-7. Significant or material orders passed by the regulators/ courts :
+11. Significant or material orders passed by the regulators/ courts :

 During the year under review, there were no significant or material orders passed by the regulators or courts or tribunals against the Company, impacting the Company's operations in future.
-There have been up to 28 NCLT matters filed against the Company till the end of last financial year and out of which Company has effectively settled 9 cases and all in its favour of which 17 matters have been dismissed by NCLT and 2 matters are pending.
+The Company is pursuing various matters in different courts and forums including NCLTs which is being addressed by the Company.